CanPacis/brainfuck-interpreter/readme.md

 # Brainfuck Interpreter

 This is a brainfuck interpreter that is built with a lexer, a parser and a debugger protocol.

-> Important: Currently there isn't a debugger client.
+> Currently there isn't a debugger client.
 If you run your program with a debugger attached, the program will wait for a client to connect and do nothing else.

 ## Running a script